stuartpittaway/diyBMSv4/Plugin/README.md

 ### Plugin configuration:

-This plugin has been configured to work with LCSC, JLCPcb and also with many other providers ...
+This plugin has been configured to work with LCSC, JLCPcb and also with many other suppliers ...

 #### LCSC configuration: